Tikva Honig-Parnass

-Tikva Honig-Parnass (תקוה הוניג-פרנס) is an Israeli anti-Zionist activist.
+Tikva Honig-Parnass (תקוה הוניג-פרנס, 1929-2025) was an Israeli anti-Zionist activist.

 Honig-Parnass grew up in a secular Zionist milieu in Mandate Palestine, reading Marx and Rosa Luxemburg as a teenager.
 During the 1948 Palestine war she served in the Haganah and then the Palmach, where she served in the Harel Brigade.
 By her account, Honig-Parnass saw depopulated Palestinian villages (such as Qalunya) during the 1948 war.
 In retrospect she describes herself as having been "brainwashed" by her Zionist education: “The position we internalised pretended that we were not dealing with the development of a military force that was waiting for an opportune time to realise the Zionist plan for the conquest of the land and the dispossession of its Palestinian inhabitants, but rather a ‘revolutionary army’ of the oppressed.”

 A Marxist since adolescence, Honig-Parnass worked as the Knesset secretary for Mapam in 1954-55.

 Honig-Parnass came to view Zionism as a colonial enterprise in the early 1960s, through her involvement with Matzpen.

 In the 1970s and 1980s she was involved with various Israeli left-wing groups, including the Bir Zeit University Solidarity Committee and Dai la Kibush (End the Occupation).
 In 1987 she joined the Alternative Information Center, whose English-language publication, News from Within, she edited for 13 years.
 Over the course of the 1990s Honig-Parnass grew increasingly critical of the AIC's political line, and she was fired in 2000.
 With a former colleague, Toufic Haddad, she founded a new English-language journal, Between the Lines, which shut down in 2003 due to lack of funding.
 In 2007 Haymarket Books published a selection of articles from Between the Lines, including contributions from Marwan Barghouti, Azmi Bishara, Ilan Pappé and others.

 In 2011 Honig-Parnass published another book with Haymarket, False Prophets of Peace: Liberal Zionism and the Struggle for Palestine.

-Honig-Parnass appears in the 2013 documentary On the Side of the Road, where she discusses her experiences in the 1948 war.
+Honig-Parnass appeared in the 2013 documentary On the Side of the Road, where she discusses her experiences in the 1948 war.

-Honig-Parnass is a supporter of the Boycott, Divestment and Sanctions movement.
+Honig-Parnass was a supporter of the Boycott, Divestment and Sanctions movement.